boonlogic/amber-python-sdk/README.md

 # under the "default" entry in the ~/.Amber.license file.
 amber = AmberClient()

-# These credentials are used to authenticate against the Amber cloud.
+# These credentials are used to authenticate with the Amber cloud.
 amber.authenticate()

 # The client is then authenticated for one hour of use, and may